 What Is a Residential Service Contract?

 A residential service contract is a policy that states a company will cover a homeowner’s repair and replacement costs for covered home systems and appliances that face mechanical breakdowns resulting from normal wear and tear.
-This service contract is optional for homeowners and frequently called a home warranty or home service contract.
+This service contract is optional for homeowners and is frequently called a home warranty or home service contract.
 It is different from homeowners insurance or manufacturer warranties.

 When Can I Purchase a Residential Service Contract?